python/devguide/gitbootcamp.rst

 - You created ``some-branch`` some time ago.
 - Time passes.
 - You made some commits to ``some-branch``.
-- Meanwhile, there are recent changes from upstream CPython repository.
+- Meanwhile, there are recent changes from the upstream CPython repository.
-- You want to incorporate the recent changes from upstream into ``some-branch``.
+- You want to incorporate the recent changes from the upstream CPython repository into ``some-branch``.

 Solution::